jwebster7/weather-app/README.md

 ## Front End
 For the client, I used React and styled components.
 I'm using the Context API and useReducer() hook to manage the data in the app.

 As for styling, I considered using a more popular library such as Material UI, but I wanted to gain more experience using styled components.

+I also attempted to make the application responsive for mobile devices.
+In the future, making apps mobile friendly / responsive will be a higher priority from the start.

 ## Back End
 For the server, I'm using Express.
 I chose to add a server in case I wanted to normalize data from third-party API calls before